LanceGuy5/LanceGuy5/README.md

 - 👀 I’m interested in artificial intelligence and machine learning.
 - 🌱 I’m currently learning generative machine learning models with python.
 - 💞️ I’m looking to collaborate on anything; I like exploring new projects!
-- 📫 My Emaiil is lanceforresth@gmail.com
+- 📫 My Email is lanceforresth@gmail.com